Shivanshshukla-git/CSS/README.md

 My personal portfolio website built with pure HTML5 and CSS3.

 ##About
-I'ma First-year B.Tech Computer Science student.
+- I'm a First-year B.Tech Computer Science student.
-This is my First major project where I applied everything I learned about HTML and CSS until now.
+- This is my First major project where I applied everything I learned about HTML and CSS until now.

 ##Features
 - Fully responsive design (mobile-friendly)